Definition

 Remarks

 Full choice, such as ZFC implies that identities are a weakly-initial object of .
-Choice tells that every fibre is contractible.
-I.e. the surjection has a section.
-Without choice, this object might not be weakly initial since the section amounts to a unique choice.
+Choice tells that all surjections have a section.

 Independence from ZF

-Since AC implies WISC, then the consistency of ZFC implies ZF is consistent with WISC.
-It has been proven that WISC isn’t entailed by ZF. berg2012-wisc The proof works by:
+Since AC implies WISC, the consistency of ZFC implies ZF is consistent with WISC.
+It has been proven that WISC is not entailed by ZF.

-3. The let be the W type of
+3. Let be the W type of .

 4. Define by transfinite induction s.t.